-Local foodies have been encouraged to place cinnamon donuts on their front doorsteps to acknowledge today’s fifth anniversary of the tragic inferno that destroyed the iconic Smorgy’s restaurant on Plenty Road.
+Local residents have been encouraged to place cinnamon donuts on their front doorsteps to acknowledge today’s eighth anniversary of the tragic inferno that destroyed the iconic Smorgy’s restaurant on Plenty Road.
 The idea is the brainchild of local food blogger Charlie Boyle who felt it pertinent to pay homage to what was once a food destination of choice for people living in the northern suburbs of Melbourne.

 Speaking exclusively to The Watsonia Bugle, Boyle said, “While its final years were a sad and slow decline, nobody can doubt that in the mid- to late-90s that place was an absolute beacon of dining excellence in the north of Melbourne.
 With an unashamedly proud tradition of favouring quantity over quality, people would literally queue up for hours just to get into the joint.
 It was an iconic venue in the northern suburbs.”